Menu

 • The capital supplies itself with drinking water from regional resources and feeds its wastewater after appropriate treatment into the local water supply.

-• Berliner Wasserbetriebe (BWB) is the largest water supply company in Germany.
+• Berliner Wasserbetriebe (BWB) is the largest water supply company in Germany and plays an important role in numerous R&D projects.

-• The specialist congress InfraSPREE is the industry summit and the network meeting for water management and technical infrastructure in Berlin and Brandenburg
+• The specialist congress InfraSPREE is the industry summit and network meeting of the water industry and technical infrastructure in Berlin and Brandenburg.

-• Wide range of technology offered by a large number of innovative medium-sized companies
+• A large number of innovative medium-sized companies provide a wide range of technologies.

 Interdisciplinary research